facebook/docusaurus/docs/getting-started-site-creation.md

 To create a fully functional site, you only need to do a few steps:

 1. Add your documentation to the `/docs` directory as `.md` files, ensuring you have the proper [header](api-doc-markdown.md#documents) in each file.
-The simplest header would be the following, where `id` is the link name (e.g., `docs/intro.html`) and the `title` is the webpage's title.
+One example header would be the following, where `id` is the link name (e.g., `docs/intro.html`) and the `title` is the webpage's title.

     ```yaml
     ---